 COLORS AFFECT EMOTIONS

-I have been feathering this nest since we moved in August of 2019.
+I have been feathering this nest since we moved in August 2019.
 Now those feathers are changing color.
 I have chosen blues and aquas, shades of the seas and skies.
-The tones surround me with a cocoon of comfort, taming anxiety, opening a way to sink into much needed peace.
+The tones surround me with a cocoon of comfort, taming anxiety, opening a way to sink into much-needed peace.

 WE ASSOCIATE COLORS WITH FEELINGS

-How often have you heard people talk about feeling “blue” or so angry they “saw red”?
+How often have you heard people talk about feeling “blue” or being so angry they “saw red”?